iu-parfunc/ecoop24-marmoset-artifact/README.md

 - Some scripts output .pdf files, these can be transferred out of the docker container using [```docker cp```](https://docs.docker.com/engine/reference/commandline/container_cp/) command; in order to view them.

-### Build marmost and PAPI outside docker for generating Table 8 numbers
+### Build Marmoset and PAPI outside Docker for generating Table 8

 Download and extract the tar file for marmoset from : (Wherever we plan to put a tar of marmoset, as a supplemental Zenodo link?)
 TODO: (vidush) have the exact commands to download and extract marmoset.